-The provisions in Section 1 of this document apply to offers made during the 2018/19 application cycle for entry to taught and research programmes from autumn 2019.
-Section 1 also applies to offers made during the 2018/19 application cycle for presessional English programmes commencing between January and September 2019.
+The provisions in Section 1 of this document apply to offers made during the 2019/20 application cycle for entry to taught and research programmes commencing in 2020-21.
+Section 1 also applies to offers made during the 2019/20 application cycle for presessional English programmes commencing between January and September 2020.

-In addition, Section 1 applies to applicants during the 2018/19 application cycle for entry to taught programmes in autumn 2020 but we reserve the right to make changes up to 30 September 2019.
+In addition, Section 1 applies to applicants during the 2019/20 application cycle for entry to taught programmes in autumn 2021 but we reserve the right to make changes up to 30 September 2020.

-The provisions in Section 2 of this document apply to all students registered on taught and research programmes of study in the academic year 2019/20 and to pre-sessional students registered from January 2019.
+The provisions in Section 2 of this document apply to all students registered on taught and research programmes of study in the academic year 2020/21 and to pre-sessional students registered from January 2020.
 Students are asked to agree to these terms and conditions when they register at the beginning of each year of their studies.